robang74/redfishos/forum/todo/recovery-image-refactoring.md

 One more option could be to have a signal handler for e.g. **USR1** (or even **HUP** ) causing it to reread whatever it was initialized with.
 [/quote]

-Named pipe, it is a inter-communication process (`IPC`) standard way of going.
+Named pipe, it is an inter-communication process (`IPC`) standard way of going.
 Socket is specifically tailored for d-bus communication and `kill -HUP` for reloading a daemon configuration.
-BTW, with `inotify`() there is no need of a signal any more as long as the write and the read are atomic, which is not a granted constrain in the most general case.
+BTW, with `inotify`() there is no need for a signal any more as long as the write and the read are atomic, which is not a granted constraint in the most general case.

 ---

 **UPDATE #5**

 These two commits have been developed in 2h 20m.
-The code is completely untested and it never have been compiled yet.
+The code is completely untested and it has never been compiled yet.
 Therefore, it should be considered as a proof-of-concept.

 * https://github.com/sailfishos/yamui/compare/master...robang74:yamui:master

-@piiroin: I have to take care some stuff about my real-world life.
+@piiroin: I have to take care of some stuff about my real-world life.
 In the meantime, let me know your opinion about this approach / implementation.
-As soon as, this code will work as expected to then the next step is to integrate the multiple-lines text rendering.
+As soon as, this code will work as expected then the next step is to integrate the multiple-lines text rendering.

 ---

 **UPDATE #6**

 I have uploaded into the git repository also the script that prints the banner and created the related PBM and PNG images: